stephenh/stephenh.github.com/drafts/sane-rich-uis.markdown

 E.g. the tabs might be "Tab A", "Tab B", and "Tab C", and clicking on each tab hides the previous tab's content and shows the new tab's content.

-Instead of just building this functionality into a larger page, we'll break it out into a separate component, `VerticalTabs`.
+Instead of just building this functionality into a larger page, we'll break it out into a separate component, `Tabs`.

 The Imperative Approach
 =======================

 Jumping straight to the code, this is a slightly simplified version of an imperative approach to building the tabs:

-    public class VerticalTabs extends CompositeIsWidget {
+    public class Tabs extends CompositeIsWidget {

-      private IsVerticalTabsView view = newVerticalTabsView();
+      private IsTabsView view = newTabsView();
       private ArrayList<IsWidget> panels = new ArrayList<IsWidget>();

-      public VerticalTabs() {
+      public Tabs() {
         setWidget(view);
       }

       public void addTab(String tabName, IsWidget panel) {
-        IsVerticalTabView itemView = newVerticalTabView();
+        IsTabView itemView = newTabView();
         panels.add(panel);
         if (panels.size() == 1) {
           itemView.listItem().addStyleName("active");